badoo/pinba2/README.md

 - Aggregation_key is a combination of request_field (host, script, etc.), request_tags and timer_tags (must have at least one timer_tag key)
 - Aggregated_data is timer-based (aka taken from timer data)
     - req_count, timer_hit_count, timer_time_total, timer_ru_utime, timer_ru_stime
+- Percentiles are calculated from data in timer_value

 Table comment syntax